Fkasimkhodja/madinaweb/README.md

-# Madinajon's Extraordinary Portfolio
+# Madina's Extraordinary Portfolio

-A luxurious and playful portfolio website showcasing Madinajon's extraordinary achievements and adventures across Earth and beyond.
+A luxurious and playful portfolio website showcasing Madina's extraordinary achievements and adventures across Earth and beyond.

-Visit the live site: [https://YOUR-USERNAME.github.io/madinalux](https://YOUR-USERNAME.github.io/madinalux)
+Visit the live site: [https://fkasimkhodja.github.io/madinaweb](https://fkasimkhodja.github.io/madinaweb)

 ## About This Project

-This portfolio website was created to showcase Madinajon's impressive (and humorously exaggerated) achievements, including:
+This portfolio website was created to showcase Madina's impressive (and humorously exaggerated) achievements, including:

 - Global travel and intergalactic exploration
 - Professional connections with world leaders